90TH MISSILE WING

 The 90th Operations Group consists of more than 550 operators, chefs, facility managers and support personnel.
 It is composed of three missile squadrons, an operations support squadron, a helicopter squadron and a standardization and evaluation element.
 Each tactical missile squadron is responsible for five missile alert facilities and Minuteman III ICBMs.
 The units of the 90th Operations Group include the 319th Missile Squadron, 320th Missile Squadron, 321st Missile Squadron and the 90th Operations Support Squadron.

 The 90th Maintenance Group provides the commander with U.S. Strategic Command fully modernized, combat-ready Minuteman III ICBMs along with command and control systems required to launch those missiles.
 The group maintains the missiles and associated launch facilities, as well as 15 launch control facilities spread between a three-state, 9,600 square-mile complex.
-The 90th Maintenance Group is comprised of three units: a Maintenance Quality Assurance Section, the 90th Missile Maintenance Squadron and the 90th Maintenance Operations Squadron.
+The 90th Maintenance Group is comprised of three units: the 90th Missile Maintenance Squadron, the 790th Maintenance Squadron and the 90th Munitions Squadron.

 The 90th Mission Support Group provides world-class combat support enabling the 90th Missile Wing's mission while preparing and deploying warrior airmen to combatant commands world-wide.
 The 1,000 men and women of the group provide civil engineering, transportation and logistics, communications, contracting, and personnel and services support to 29,000 active duty, Reserve, family members and retirees, including over 3,815 personnel assigned to the missile wing and tenant units.
 This diverse group fully supports the nuclear mission while maintaining a robust overseas deployment commitment providing combat capability across the spectrum of conflict.
 The units of the 90th Mission Support Group include the 90th Civil Engineer Squadron, 90th Logistics Readiness Squadron, 90th Communications Squadron, 90th Contracting Squadron, and the 90th Force Support Squadron.

-The 90th Security Forces Group is composed of five squadrons.
-The 790th Missile Security Forces Squadron provides security for convoys and missile maintenance operations.
+The 90th Security Forces Group is composed of six squadrons.
+The 90th, 790th and 890th Missile Security Forces Squadrons provide security for 15 missile alert facilities and launch facilities.
 The 90th Ground Combat Training Squadron is located at Camp Guernsey in Guernsey, Wyo., and provides security, pre-deployment, and antiterrorism/force protection training for USAF personnel.
-The 90th Missile Security Forces Squadron provides security for 15 missile alert facilities and launch facilities.
 The 90th Security Forces Squadron provides installation and weapons storage area security; police services; pass and registration functions; and reports and analysis duties.
-The 90th Security Support Squadron provides command and control for the missile field and access control for all missile field forces as well as all security forces training and equipment support.
+The 90th Missile Security Operations Squadron provides command and control for the missile field, access control for all missile field forces, provides security for convoys and missile maintenance operations, as well as all security forces training and equipment support.

 The 90th Medical Group is responsible for medical and dental care for more than 17,000 beneficiaries throughout Wyoming, Nebraska and northern Colorado.
 The group's mission is to maximize 90th Missile Wing personnel health, fitness and readiness through comprehensive managed health care systems emphasizing health promotion and preventive medicine.
-The units of the 90th Medical Group include the 90th Medical Operations Squadron and the 90th Medical Support Squadron.
+The units of the 90th Medical Group include the 90th Operational Medical Readiness Squadron and the 90th Healthcare Operations Squadron.

 The Minuteman III missiles are deployed over a 9,600 square-mile area of eastern Wyoming, western Nebraska and northern Colorado.
 They are dispersed in hardened silos to protect against attack and connected to 15 underground missile alert facilities through a system of hardened cables.
 Launch crews consisting of two officers perform around-the-clock alert in launch control centers.
 A variety of communication systems provide the President of the United States with highly reliable, virtually instantaneous and direct contact with each launch crew.